rwaldron/tc39-notes/es8/2017-03/mar-23.md

 - Consensus modulo improving the language

-## 12.ii.a Date Proposal - NodaTime as a built-in Module for Stage 1
+## 12.ii.a Date Proposal - NodaTime as a built-in Module for stage 1

 [proposal](https://github.com/maggiepint/proposal-temporal)
 [slides]()